The Kitchen Musician ~ September 2024

 News:

 I took much of the summer off to enjoy our family and spend time at our rustic cabin in Jaffrey, NH.
-In spite of that, my music calendar was quite full, including shows at Walnut Street Café, One Broadway Collaborative, Dublin Community Center, Nubanusit Neighborhood and Farm, and the Rindge Historical Society – including teaching a songwriting workshop anda family-friendly show where I could exercise the “Pete Seeger” in me.
+In spite of that, my music calendar was quite full, including shows at Walnut Street Café, One Broadway Collaborative, Dublin Community Center, Nubanusit Neighborhood and Farm, and the Rindge Historical Society – including teaching a songwriting workshop and a family-friendly show where I could exercise the “Pete Seeger” in me.

 I have some great shows coming up soon: